 Speak up and tell them so they can do something about it.
 The longer you let it drag out the more it is going to adversely affect you and others around that individual.

 Don’t try to ignore the smell or you will be frustrated yourself.
 Don’t hope it will go away or that someone else will address the issue.
-Never engage in bullying behaviors or making fun of them with others.
+Never engage in bullying behaviors or make fun of them with others.

 Be the person who sets a great example by stepping up and helping the person identify the problem.

 The reason a person can have offensive odor might be because they have multiple cats but it can also be a health-related issue.
 Either way, be direct with them but nicely.
 Offer to help them make changes and find a solution too.

 If a person has cats, say: “How many cats do you have?
 I smell cat urine and have concerns you may have too many”.
 If you know the person doesn’t have cats, say: “Is it possible you have a health issue that needs to be addressed as I smell cat urine when you are around.”

 Is It a Cat or Health Issue?

 When the person who smells like cat pee is a friend or family member, you have a better understanding of their environment.
 They may have too many cats for them to control the odor.
 It has just gotten out of control and now they feel overwhelmed by it.
 They may become oblivious to how they smell too until you point it out.

 When it is a co-worker or someone you don’t know well, you may not have any idea if they have cats or not.
 You may need to open up the conversation with that.
 Ask them if they have any cats in their home.
 If they say yes inquire about how many.
 You can continue to share that they smell like cat pee once you confirm they do have cats.